 Wallet and Apple Pay Later

-Apple’s Map app sees a variety of changes and updates with iOS 13, including the ability to add transit cards to Wallet.
+Apple’s ever-growing Map app sees a variety of changes and updates with iOS 13, including the ability to add transit cards to Wallet.
 Developers can expect major changes to MapKit, such as the ability to integrate some of Apple’s new terrain details into apps and Look Around.
 Apple also briefly mentioned the introduction of brand-new, server-side APIs later this year.

 Parental controls will see changes with iOS 16.
 For one, this update introduces a new age appropriateness slider that impacts which apps kids can use.